nizzaneela/Programming_error_explanation/README.md

 The effects of this discrepency are difficult to quantify because the stochastic simulations are not reproducible and the results are sensitive to sampling noise.
 However, averaging the results of 1000 resamples of the final stochastic phase of the simulations, using corrected code, produces Bayes factors of around 3.4.

-Many more simulations are needed to accurately estimate the Bayes factors, and those simulations should be as described in the text.
+Many more simulations are needed to accurately estimate the Bayes factors.
+Preferably, the simulations should be deterministic and follow the method described in the text.

 # Errors

 The simulated phylogenies are constructed by coalescing lineages sampled from the first 50,000 simulated infections.
-Partial and delayed sampling is simulated by sampling only the 15% of simulated infections deemed ascertained, and by ignoring samples that precede the first simulated hospitalization, as described on page 8 of the [Supplementary Materials](https://www.science.org/doi/suppl/10.1126/science.abp8337/suppl_file/science.abp8337_sm.v2.pdf).
+Partial and delayed sampling is simulated by sampling only a portion of simulated infections, and by ignoring samples that precede the first simulated hospitalization, as described on page 8 of the [Supplementary Materials](https://www.science.org/doi/suppl/10.1126/science.abp8337/suppl_file/science.abp8337_sm.v2.pdf).

 ![Excerpt from page 8 of the Supplementary Materials](https://github.com/nizzaneela/Programming_error_explanation/blob/4b653347fb1b4642c98d82c50fcea29200c4add1/sample.png)

-Samples are also ignored if they are on branches from upstream of a stable coalescence, defined on page 10 of the [Supplementary Materials](https://www.science.org/doi/suppl/10.1126/science.abp8337/suppl_file/science.abp8337_sm.v2.pdf).
+Samples are also ignored if they are on branches ancestral to a stable coalescence, defined on page 10 of the [Supplementary Materials](https://www.science.org/doi/suppl/10.1126/science.abp8337/suppl_file/science.abp8337_sm.v2.pdf).

 ![Excerpt from page 10 of the Supplementary Materials](https://github.com/nizzaneela/Programming_error_explanation/blob/b988d5b5b507d88619c9b9fb9fcaceb5349ff771/sctext.png)